KubbyDev/hen-translator/README.md

 - when it detects one, play a random wav file from the SD card
 - monitor the battery voltage and alert with the led or the speaker when power is too low

-Currently I have tested all the parts independently and everything works except the sound levels are too low with wav files (not with raw tones) and the gain of the microphone is too low (but usable.
-I will still change it).
+Currently I have tested all the parts independently and everything works except the sound levels are too low with wav files (not with raw tones) and the gain of the microphone is a bit low (but usable).

 ##### Speaker control